-Driver and Traffic Safety Education
+Driver and Traffic Safety Education Certification

-Certification: A student may receive State of Texas Certification in Driver's Education by completing nine semester hours, which include the following courses: Technology 4380, 4383, 4385 (or 4393).
-Supervising Teacher Certificate must also complete above requirements, plus Technology 5692.
-For more information on this program contact the Director, Traffic Safety Center.
+Students seeking State of Texas Certification in Driver's Education must complete nine semester hours of TECH 4383, 4385, and 4393.
+For more information on this program contact the Director of the Traffic Safety Center.